 Fish In Lines

 When covering the water when float fishing, your float should travel in the same direction as the bubbles.
-If the bubbles on the waters surface run straight your float should run straight, if the bubbles curve around a bend then your float will also travel around the bend.
+If the bubbles on the surface of the water run straight your float should run straight, if the bubbles curve around a bend then your float will also travel around the bend.

-I call this fishing in lines from the top to the bottom of the spot that you are fishing.
+I call this fishing in lines or fishing in lanes from the top to the bottom of the spot that you are fishing.

 Depending on the type of water and the fish that I am targeting, I will run 2 or 3 casts down the same line and then move it over about 1 foot and repeat this until I have covered the entire spot.